stratacode/system/README.md

 * system depends on fullRuntime and contains the LayeredSystem, parsing and language framework.

-* To build StrataCode, from this directory run bin/makeSC
+* To build StrataCode with Stratacode, make sure 'scc' is in your path and from this directory run bin/makeSC

 * To build the Javadoc run bin/makeJavaDoc

-* To build the Documentation run bin/makeDoc
+* To build the Documentation, make sure 'scc' is in your path and run bin/makeDoc

 StrataCode is written in java so you can also build it without itself.
-See http://www.stratacode.com/ideConfig.html
+See http://www.stratacode.com/ide/config.html